Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 Off road driving Iceland

 Well, let me clarify – Do NOT to confuse between driving in F roads and off roading.
 Off roading simply means getting off the tangent and driving on plain lands which are off the paved/marked roads.
 F roads too have marked paths and its not encouraged to stray off path, even on F roads.
-While off roading may be legal in several parts of the world, its completely unacceptable in Iceland and is frowned upon by locals and the government.
+While driving off road may be legal in several parts of the world, its completely illegal in Iceland and is frowned upon by locals and the government.

 The reason is straight forward too.
 Iceland is not like any other country and is a fairly new country to be formed on the earth.
 Iceland consists of one of the youngest islands in the world, Surtsey and it too was formed in a similar way how Iceland was created – through volcanic lava rising from the sea.
 Iceland consists of over 200 volcanoes in the country and there are tens of earthquakes that happen in Iceland every day.
 You heard me right, every day!